LautaroJayat/data-structures-and-algorithms-in-c/01_stack_array_implementation/readme.md

 In the same way, we could check if the stack is empty of full to avoid performing operations that could not have sense in abstract, or crashing our system in a real implementation.

-## Now yes, on implementation detailsg
+## Now yes, on implementation details

 In this example we are going to implement the stack using an a simple array.